 Client work needs reliability.
 Agencies and freelancers cannot depend on unpredictable outputs, weak exports or scattered files when they need to present polished creative.

-Free tools can help with early exploration, but client-facing work usually needs cleaner output, stronger organisation and repeatable processes.
+Free tools can help with early exploration, but client-facing work usually needs cleaner output, stronger organisation and repeatable results.

 Shopify product videos often need multiple versions: launch creative, retargeting clips, product page videos, Reels, TikToks and paid social variations.

 A free tool might create one interesting clip.
-A campaign needs a system that helps you create, compare and reuse assets.
+A campaign needs a clearer way to create, compare and reuse stronger versions.

 Brand consistency